code-423n4/2023-08-dopex-findings/data/ravikiranweb3-Q.md

 4) UniV3LiquidityAMO::swap
    passing hardcoded timestamp for expiry of swap order is unnecessary.
 It could have be block.timestamp + number of days/hours etc.

+5) UniV3LiquidityAMO::removeLiquidity
+   positionIndex passed as parameter is not checked to be with in the length of the array.
+This could lead to out of bounds exception